 - $131.4 billion in spend from local and overseas consumers.

 - $6.4 billion increase in infrastructure investment in projects over $20 million

 - 3% increase in local employment

 As local and foreign interest increases, Nash Advisory has been diligently tracking specific tourism deals in Australia.
-To learn more about the growth of this sector, unlock key valuable insights with our free tourism industry report.
+Contact us to learn more about the sector.

 Public company trading and operation data